cs499617/cs499617/README.md

 - 👋 Hi, I’m @cs499617
 - 👀 I’m interested in cyber security, UI/UX, and app/web development.
 - 🌱 I’m currently learning new languages (C, Python, Typescript, Swift, etc) and operating systems (Windows, Linux, iOS).
+I am also taking on a school project where a team of us are creating a scheduling application for a client.
 - 💞️ I’m looking to collaborate on any new exciting project, and show case my skills.
 - 📫 You can message me personally through this website.